 Here’s a closer look at the pattern on the wheel shields:

-The round Segway logo in the front easily pops off, snaps back on and has convenient slots running around it, so it was simple to insert the LEDs, fasten them with electrical tape, and close it back up:
+The round Segway logo in the front easily pops off, snaps back on, and has convenient slots running around it, so it was simple to insert the LEDs, fasten them with electrical tape, and close it back up:

-I placed the battery box and switch for the lights just behind the lean bar, between where my feet go while riding the Segway.
+I placed the battery box and switched for the lights just behind the lean bar, between where my feet go while riding the Segway.
 Again, it’s fastened only by electrical tape.
 It’s a temporary solution until I find a more appropriate adhesive or mount.

 The completed Tron Segway

 All in all, the transformation from “ordinary” Segway i2 into my new Tron Segway took around 4 hours, including design, planning, and installation.
-Shooting these photos and creating the video took another couple hours.
+Shooting these photos and creating the video took another couple of hours.
 I should also mention that the light-up disc featured in the photo at the top of this article is not part of the customization.
-I placed it there just to make the photo look even more awesome.
+I placed it there to make the photo look even more awesome.